projectcalico/calico/master/networking/add-floating-ip.md

 ---
 title: Add a floating IP to a pod
 ---

 ### Big picture

-Enable inter workload communication across networks that are not aware of workload IPs.
+Configure one or more floating IPs that can be used as additional IP addresses for reaching a Kubernetes pod.

 ### Value

-Configure one or more floating IPs that can be used as additional IP addresses for reaching a Kubernetes pod.
+A floating IP is an additional IP address that can be used to reach a pod, and can be reassigned inside the cluster.
+Like Kubernetes Services, a floating IP provides a stable IP address to reach some network service that might be backed by different pods at different times.
+The primary advantage over Kubernetes services is that floating IPs work on all protocols: not just TCP, UDP, and SCTP.
+Unlike Kubernetes services, a floating IP fronts a single pod at a time and cannot be used for load balancing.

 ### Features

-This how-to guide uses the following features:
+This how-to guide uses the following {{site.prodname}} features:

-**Calico CNI configuration file** with floating_ips feature enabled
+**{{site.prodname}} CNI configuration file** with floating_ips enabled

 ### Concepts